 First stop: Boa Bae Market

 This market is great for shopping only if you want to buy clothes in bulk.
 Prices are indicated for three items or more.
-If you buy less, you’ll pay the same than in most other markets.
+If you buy less, you’ll pay the same as in most other markets.
 There’s a food market on the other side of the bridge if you want to grab some fruits for breakfast.
 But if you don’t need anything and you’ve already visited Thai markets, there’s no need to stop

 Second stop: Loha Prasat